Tag Archives: #Caldogram

 Clinical Study

-As part of our research and development, we have applied our method on multiple datasets and published more than a dozen papers in peer-reviewed journals.
+As part of our ongoing research and development efforts, we have applied our innovative method to multiple datasets, leading to the publication of over a dozen papers in prestigious, peer-reviewed journals.

 Operations

-1. The patients go to their doctors (this could be part of the annual checkup), hospitals, or labs where they give a blood sample, then the lab processes that blood using mass spectrometry proteomics or metabolomics and produces measurements of molecules found in the sample.
-The lab analysis costs roughly $100
+1. Patients visit their doctors (typically as part of their annual check-up), hospitals, or labs, where they provide a blood sample.
+The sample is then processed using mass spectrometry proteomics or metabolomics to measure the molecules present.
+The lab analysis typically costs around $100.

 Inside Look at Our Method

-For example, for prostate cancer we will have 2000 men of various demographics.
-We will process their metabolomics data using our algorithm.
+For example, for prostate cancer, we will process metabolomics data from 2,000 men of diverse demographics using our algorithm.

-This enables us to diagnose and achieve early detection.
+This approach allows us to diagnose and achieve early detection effectively.

 Business Paths Forward